-34.0 Leave of Absence
+33.0 Leave of Absence

-Students who need to interrupt their academic program for compelling reasons may request a leave of absence (LOA).
+Students who need to interrupt their academic program for a compelling reason may request a leave of absence (LOA).
 A student may request a leave of absence from their program by first consulting with the department chair and/or academic advisor.
 Students may take one leave of absence for a maximum of one (1) year.